grafana/k6/.github/pull_request_template.md

   either in the #contributors channel of the k6 slack or in the Github Issue before you get started on the implementation.

+  If you've already done all of that, you're more than welcome to proceed with your pull request.
+  Thank you again for your contribution! 🙏🏼

 -->